quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

   EvmHookSpec spec = 1;

   /**
-   * Initial storage contents for the lambda, if any.
+   * Initial storage updates for the lambda, if any.
    */
-  repeated LambdaStorageSlot storage_slots = 2;
+  repeated LambdaStorageUpdate storage_updates = 2;

-  /**
-   * If set, a key that that can be used to sign LambdaSStore transactions
-   * customizing the lambda's storage.
-If not set, only the installer's key
-   * can authorize a LambdaSStore transaction.
-   */
-  proto.Key storage_key = 3;
 }

 /**